28 Things Not to Miss in San Francisco | San Francisco Travel

 A group taking photos at the Golden Gate Bridge

-The Golden Gate Bridge, the most famous bridge in the world, manages to impress even the most experienced travelers with its stunning 1.7-mile span.
+The Golden Gate Bridge, the most famous bridge in the world, manages to impress even the most experienced travelers with its stunning 1.7-mile span, offering sweeping views of the Bay, Alcatraz Island and the city skyline.
 Approximately 120,000 automobiles drive across it every day.
 A pedestrian walkway also allows crossing on foot, and bikes are allowed on the western side.
 The Golden Gate Bridge is said to be one of the most photographed things on Earth, so ready your camera and be sure to tag @onlyinsf.

 The prison was closed in the 1960s and stories about Alcatraz are legendary.
 A visit to Alcatraz today is fascinating.
 Recorded cell-house tours are available, allowing visitors to learn about the prison as they explore the buildings and grounds.